Build a Markdown to HTML Converter in Python

 print(markdown(md))

+This renderer overrides mistune’s default code-block handler to inject syntax-highlighted HTML.
 The block_code method receives the raw code string and optional language identifier.
 It looks up the appropriate Pygments lexer, highlights the code, and returns the formatted HTML.
+By subclassing the renderer rather than monkey-patching, you keep the highlighting logic cleanly separated from the parsing logic, making it easy to swap in a different highlighter later.

 Highlighting with Python-Markdown